[Based heavily on the JAIR Author's Guide, gratefully reproduced by permission of JAIR]

 2. Make any final changes and have your article proofread.
 For better or worse, we do not have a copyediting staff.
 (Note: Authors are notoriously bad proofreaders.
 Have the paper proofread by a skilled proofreader - NOT one of the authors.)

 6. Once you have the final approval on the paper and the formatting, you should add in the page numbers and publication date sent to you by the editor.
-Put the final touches on any additional versions of the paper that you want us to publish alongside the PDF version.
+Put the final touches on any additional versions of the paper that you want us to publish alongside the PostScript or PDF version.
+As noted above, we encourage authors to produce an HTML version of their paper.

 As an alternative to emailing the files, you can send FTP instructions to the managing editor.